microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/application-post-calls.md

 > **Note**: This example needs Calls.Initiate.All and Calls.AccessMedia.All permissions.

 #### Request
-The following example shows the request which makes a peer-to-peer call between the bot and the specified user.
-In this example the media is hosted locally by the application.
-The values of authorization token, callback url, application id, application name, user id, user name, and tenant ID must be replaced with actual values to make the example work.
+The following example shows a request that makes a peer-to-peer call between the bot and the specified user.
+In this example, the media is hosted locally by the application.
+The values of authorization token, callback URL, application ID, application name, user ID, user name, and tenant ID must be replaced with actual values to make the example work.

 # [HTTP](#tab/http)